Dodge Charger years to avoid — most common problems

 It’s unpleasant to hear any sort of unusual noises within the car’s cabin, especially when it comes to vital car systems.
 The suspension is certainly one of these and based on numerous driver statements, cracking, and similar noises when turning are common for various Charger models.

 If the car makes a noise when turning, it can be a sign of loose bolts or worn-off suspension parts which are pretty common for this model.
-Because of this, it’s best if you can take it to a test drive before the purchase or at least have a trusted mechanic inspect the suspension components along with the steering rack.
+Because of this, it’s best if you can take it to a test drive before the purchase or at least have a trusted mechanic inspect the suspension components along with the steering rack and pinion which are known to cause issues to Charger owners.

 One unexpected issue that may occur even with the seventh-gen Chargers is the transmission control module (TCM) fault.
 Because of the software error, some drivers have experienced rough gear shifts.
 To make things worse, the software error also affected the cruise control system and prevented drivers from disengaging it.